npsark/rshell/README.md

 ###Piping

-Piping is done by appending the '|' character in between two commands.
+Piping is done by inserting the '|' character in between two commands.
 For example:

 `cat Makefile | grep g++`